-Infectious Diseases Institute's Virtual Learning Environment (VLE) administered by IDI's Learning Innovations Centre (LIC), aims to build the technical capacity of healthcare workers in Uganda and throughout sub-Saharan Africa.
-It targets healthcare workers and other stakeholders whose work focuses on the management and prevention of HIV/AIDS and other infectious diseases.
+Implemented and managed by the Learning Innovations Centre, Virtual Learning Environment (VLE) aims at building the technical capacity of healthcare workers in Uganda and throughout sub-Saharan Africa.
+The Virtual Learning Environment targets healthcare workers and other stakeholders whose work focuses on treatment, management and prevention of HIV/AIDS and other infectious diseases.
 The priority areas of the Virtual Learning Environment are three-fold:

-Through these priority areas, the VLE hopes to address the limited healthcare workforce in areas of need, as well as the high attrition rates of healthcare workers by providing technical training at the workplace and enhancing current face-to-face training programs.
+Through these priority areas, the VLE hopes to bridge the gap of limited healthcare workforce throughout Sub-Saharan Africa, as well as reduce the high attrition rates of healthcare workers by enhancing current face-to-face training programs and providing technical training at the workplace.

-IDI has trained over 18,000 alumni who attended advanced and specialized courses in the management of HIV and related infectious diseases.
-These health workers are within resource limited settings.
-Please see our Alumni Testimonies page to learn more about IDI training from the perspective of trainees
+IDI has trained over 19,000 alumni who successfully completed advanced and specialized courses in the management of HIV and related infectious diseases.
+Please see our Alumni Testimonies page to learn more about IDI training from the perspective of trainees.

-Our case study page highlights original patient case studies describing clinical observations related to HIV, TB, Malaria and other infectious diseases in resource limited settings.
-They provide guidance and the necessary reference material to gain experience in infectious diseases case management
+Our case study page highlights real life patient cases, describing clinical observations related to HIV, TB, Malaria and other infectious diseases in resource limited settings.
+The case studies provide guidance and relevant reference resources to gain experience in infectious diseases case management.

-IDI provides several updates, guidelines and recommendations about the prevention, screening, diagnosis, treatment, and management of infectious diseases.
-Implementation of guidelines and recommendations should consider other several factors especially in resource limited settings.
+IDI provides standard updates, guidelines and recommendations about the prevention, screening, diagnosis, treatment, and management of infectious diseases especially in resource limited settings.